 If you have a relevant (to your course) work experience, that certainly adds up.
-Not only is it important in getting you a university admission, it makes fetching part time jobs and even finding jobs after your masters much easier.
+Not only is it important in getting you a university admission, but it also helps in fetching part-time jobs and even finding jobs after your masters are much easier.
 (That being said, students directly from bachelors have several other advantages too!)

-Fachhochschulen consider this as an important factor admission.
+Fachhochschulen considers this as an important factor for admission.
 Even TUs will have positive impressions if your job experience is technical or research oriented.

 3. Statement of Purpose (SOP)

 This is the only document that tells your personal story to the admission committee.
 This carries information about your motivation, interests, ideas, future plans, etc. In many cases, a compelling SOP will easily put you ahead of your peers.
 In my opinion, this is the third most important document in your application.

 LORs are highly respected and given great consideration in Europe at large and more so in Germany.
 If possible, get your LORs from people in higher positions in your organization.
 They matter!